 The particular mechanism of this male mating song varies from species to species, but it is always quite loud.
 Sound measurements have put the mating song as high as 120 decibels, comparable to that of a chainsaw or nearby jet takeoff.
 Cicadas produce the loudest natural sounds of any insect, and if you see a large flying insect with transparent wings where such loud songs occur, you have spotted a cicada.
 Cicadas often appear in late July or August.

 There are many hundreds of common species of cicadas, most of which have life-cycles of two to five years.
-Perhaps most famous are the periodical cicadas of the Magicicada genus, which appear in large numbers every 13 or 17 years.
-While annual cicadas that appear every year rarely have numbers sufficient enough to cause major damage, the huge swarms of tens of thousands of periodic cicadas, when they arise from underground in their 13- and 17-year life cycles, can cause significant damage to the trees they infest.
+These are commonly referred to as annual cicadas because they appear every year.
+Another group, the periodical cicadas, are far more famous.
+Belonging to the Magicicada genus, periodical cicadas appear in large numbers every 13 or 17 years.
+While annual cicadas that appear every year rarely have numbers sufficient enough to cause major damage, the huge swarms of tens of thousands of periodical cicadas can cause significant damage to the trees they infest.
 Some experts believe that the legendary biblical description of locust plagues may have been based on cicada infestations.

-These insects do not cause harm to humans beyond the annoyance of their numbers and their noise.
+Cicadas do not cause harm to humans beyond the annoyance of their numbers and their noise.
 They spend most of their life cycle underground, feeding on roots of deciduous trees.
-Every 13 or 17 years (depending on region) the nymphs of periodic cicadas emerge from underground, where they pursue a short reproductive cycle of only about four to six weeks.
+Every 13 or 17 years (depending on region), the nymphs of cicadas emerge from underground, where they pursue a short reproductive cycle of only about four to six weeks.
 Once the eggs for the next generation are laid, the insects vanish for another 13 or 17 years.

 Cicada Damage to Plants and Trees